-19The measure of output that we report pertains to output for consumption and investment, and does not include the value of childcare services.
+$^{21}$ The measure of output that we report pertains to output for consumption and investment, and does not include the value of childcare services.

-Changing Subsidy Rates The effects driven by changes in the subsidy rate for given levels of eligibility are also substantial.
-For instance, for an eligibility level of one mean household income, subsidy rates of 50%, 75% and 100% imply changes in participation rates of 4.0%, 6.2% and 7.6%.
-Overall, the changes induced by the large-scale subsidy program that we consider on female labor supply are rather large.
-In related work and using this framework (Guner et al, 2012-a), we found that fully replacing the income tax schedule by a flat-rate proportional income tax leads to steady-state changes in participation rates of about 5.1% in an open economy.
-As Table 13 demonstrates, this about half of the effect that we find when all households are eligible and childcare subsidies are fully subsidized.
-Unlike the case of a tax reform, however, subsidies lead to a large reallocation of hours worked in two-earner households and thus, to minor effects on total hours worked and output.
+Changing Subsidy Rates The effects driven by changes in the subsidy rate for given levels of eligibility are also substantial, and in line with the effects associated to relaxing eligibility.
+For instance, for an eligibility level of mean household income, subsidy rates of 50%, 75% and 100% imply changes in participation rates of 4.0%, 6.2% and 7.6%, respectively, relative to the benchmark case.
+Similarly, when subsidies are universal, increasing the subsidy rate from 50% to 100% implies an increase in participation rates of about 4.3%.
+In this latter case, total hours worked are essentially constant despite the doubling of the subsidy rate.
+This reflects the consequences of childcare subsidies mentioned earlier: the reallocation of hours from males to females in some households, and the reduction of hours worked by females with children who worked in the benchmark economy.

+Summing up, the changes induced by the large-scale subsidy program that we consider on female labor supply are rather large.
+Placing our findings in some perspective, in related work and using this framework (Guner et al, 2012-a), we found that fully replacing the income tax schedule by a proportional income tax leads to steady-state changes in participation rates of about 5.1% in an open economy.
+As Table 3 demonstrates, this is about half of the effect that we find when all households are eligible and childcare subsidies are fully subsidized.
+Unlike the case of a tax reform, however, these effects are mitigated by the reallocation of hours from males to females in married households and by the overall reduction in hours worked by females along the intensive margin.
+As a result, the overall effects on aggregate hours and output are relatively minor.

-The Aggregate Magnitude of Subsidies Tables 13 and 14 show that expanding the scope of the subsidy program leads to rather large changes in its size.
+The Aggregate Magnitude of Subsidies Tables 3 and 4 show that expanding the scope of the subsidy program leads to rather large changes in its size.
 In the benchmark economy, childcare subsidies are minuscule and amount to 0.08% of output (very close to the actual size of nearly 0.1% of GDP).
-But as eligibility changes - or the subsidy rate increases - the size of the subsidy program increases sharply and becomes of macroeconomic significance.
+But as the eligibility changes - or the subsidy rate increases - the size of the subsidy program increases sharply and becomes of macroeconomic significance.
 When the threshold level is at one mean income, the subsidy program can cost up to 1.2% of output; when all households are eligible, the program can amount to about 1.6% of output, requiring a tax rate on all incomes of 1.8% to support it.
+As the child care subsidy program becomes more generous, the characteristics of households that receive any subsidy change as well.
+In the benchmark economy all recipients are single mothers (about 80% of them are single mothers in the data) and their average income is about 19% of mean household income (it is about 27% in the data).
+When all household are eligible for a 100% subsidy, only 19.5% of recipients are single mothers and the average household income of recipients is higher than the mean household income in the economy.